 I like to say if you’re looking for consistency, stick with an annual reset.

-Choose a multi-year reset strategy if you’re looking for maximum upside potential over the contract’s life.
+Choose a multi-year reset strategy if you want maximum upside potential over the contract’s life.

 The good news is you can mix and match strategies on most equity-indexed annuities.